-Last week, the first global conference on the conservation of pangolins, hosted by the International Union for Conservation of Nature - Species Survival Commission (IUCN-SSC), saw more than 40 conservationists from 14 countries discuss a solution for the global decline of the world's most traded wild mammal.
+The first global conference on the conservation of pangolins, hosted by the International Union for Conservation of Nature - Species Survival Commission (IUCN-SSC), saw more than 40 conservationists from 14 countries discuss a solution for the global decline of the world's most traded wild mammal.

 Professor Jonathan Baillie, Conservation Programmes Director at the Zoological Society of London and Co-Chair of the IUCN-SSC Pangolin Specialist Group said: “Not only do we need to reduce demand for pangolin parts in East Asia, we also need to ensure there are pangolin strongholds where we can ensure the viability of populations in the wild."

 Dan Challender, Co-Chair of the IUCN-SSC Pangolin Specialist Group said: “Following huge declines in populations of the Chinese pangolin, trade has mainly involved the Sunda pangolin in recent years, which occurs across Southeast Asia, but pangolins are now being sourced from South Asia and as far as Africa to meet demand in East Asia.
 They are more than likely the most traded wild mammals globally”.